 The protocol to register host group information is IGMP, which is required on all hosts that support level 2 IP multicasting.
 IGMP packets are sent using an IP header.

-IGMP messages take three forms.
+IGMP messages take three forms:

 For IP multicasting to span routers across an internetwork, multicast routing protocols are used by routers to communicate host group information so that each router supporting multicast forwarding is aware of which networks contain members of which host groups.
 IGMP is defined in RFCs 1112 and 2236.

 - An acknowledgement is used to verify that the data is received.
-For each segment sent, the receiving host must return an acknowledgment (ACK) within a specified period for bytes received.
+For each segment sent, the receiving host must return an acknowledgement (ACK) within a specified period for bytes received.
 If an ACK is not received, the data is retransmitted.
 TCP is defined in RFC 793.

 TCP uses byte-stream communications, wherein data within the TCP segment is treated as a sequence of bytes with no record or field boundaries.
-The following table describes the key fields in the TCP header.

-Key Fields in the TCP Header
+Table: Key Fields in the TCP Header

-A TCP port provides a specific location for delivery of TCP segments.
+- A TCP port provides a specific location for delivery of TCP segments.
 Port numbers below 1024 are well-known ports and are assigned by the Internet Assigned Numbers Authority (IANA).
 The following table lists a few well-known TCP ports.

-Well-Known TCP Ports
+Table: Well-Known TCP Ports

-A TCP connection is initialized through a three-way handshake.
-The purpose of the three-way handshake is to synchronize the sequence number and acknowledgment numbers of both sides of the connection and exchange TCP window sizes or the use of large window sizes or TCP timestamps.
-The following steps outline the process:
+- The purpose of the three-way handshake is to synchronize the sequence number and acknowledgement numbers of both sides of the connection and exchange TCP window sizes or the use of large window sizes or TCP timestamps.

 TCP uses a similar handshake process to end a connection.
 This guarantees that both hosts have finished transmitting and that all data was received.

-UDP provides a connectionless datagram service that offers unreliable, best-effort delivery of data transmitted in messages.
+- UDP provides a connectionless datagram service that offers unreliable, best-effort delivery of data transmitted in messages.
 This means that neither the arrival of datagrams nor the correct sequencing of delivered packets is guaranteed.
 UDP does not recover from lost data through retransmission.
 UDP is defined in RFC 768.

-UDP is used by applications that do not require an acknowledgment of receipt of data and that typically transmit small amounts of data at one time.
+- UDP is used by applications that do not require an acknowledgement of receipt of data and that typically transmit small amounts of data at one time.
 NetBIOS name service, NetBIOS datagram service, and SNMP are examples of services and applications that use UDP.
 The following table describes the key fields in the UDP header.

-Key Fields in the UDP Header
+Table: Key Fields in the UDP Header

-Well-Known UDP Ports
+➢ UDP Ports

-Well-Known UDP Ports
+Table: Well-Known UDP Ports

 So that is about TCP/IP and the protocols we use in TCP/IP.